Halloween Game Ideas for Kids

 Here are examples of discussion topics to give the children:

 You have a friend from a different country visiting.
 Your friend doesn’t know what Halloween is… explain Halloween to him.
-Plan a Halloween Party.
-What would you do at your party?
-Talk about some of your favorite Halloween activities.

 The game ends in the allotted time period.
 It’s a good idea to set a timer and let the children know that they may keep the candy in their bags at the end of the game!